Engaging a property agent for rental transactions

 This applies to property transactions as the inability to accurately identify an individual to a high degree of fidelity may pose a risk of significant impact or harm to an individual and/or organisation.

-As such, property agencies and agents can request to collect the NRIC, FIN, or Work Permit numbers of their clients, specifically for the purposes of facilitating property transactions.
+As such, property agencies and agents can request to collect the NRIC, FIN, or passport numbers of their clients, specifically for the purposes of facilitating property transactions.
 Property agents can take photos and make photocopies of the documents when necessary.
 The information collected should not be used for other purposes or shared with other parties not involved in the property transaction.

 For rental transactions involving non-Singaporean citizens, property agents are required to check and make photocopies of the passport and immigration/work/student passes of the foreign tenants and occupiers.
 Similarly, the information collected should not be used for other purposes or shared with other parties not involved in the property transaction.